 It is likely that the reason for such a choice is pursuing the easier possible procedure.
 Indeed, the “baseball” or “final offer” arbitration process requires that each party submits its best offer to the arbitrator, who chooses one of the two, without the possibility of amendments.
 This process therefore encourages the parties to propose the fairest solution and at the same time simplifies and speeds up the arbitrator’s activity.

 See 8.1.
-Mechanisms to Deal with Double Taxation
+Mechanisms to Deal With Double Taxation.

 Until the transposition of the EU Directive in the Italian legal framework, the outcome of a mutual agreement procedure was confidential.
-The new legal framework provides that, for mutual agreement procedures subject to the EU Directive, the competent authorities may agree to publish the decisions in full, with the consent of the taxpayers and of all the stakeholders.
+The new legal framework provides that, for mutual agreement procedures subject to the EU Directive, the competent authorities may agree to publish decisions in full, with the consent of the taxpayers and of all the stakeholders.
 If such consent is not granted, a summary of the decision is published with a description of the case, the subject, the date, the fiscal years concerned, the legal basis, the industrial sector, a brief description of the final outcome and of the arbitration method chosen.

 See 8.1.
-Mechanisms to Deal with Double Taxation.
+Mechanisms to Deal With Double Taxation.

 It is common practice for an Italian taxpayer to hire a tax adviser specialised in this topic in order to handle the procedure vis-à-vis the Italian Tax Administration.
 The latter does not hire independent professionals and relies on its specialised officers.

-There is no administrative litigation phase, but only some alternative resolution mechanism procedures described above; the taxpayer is free to activate them without paying any charge.
+There is no administrative litigation phase, but only some alternative resolution mechanism procedures as described above; the taxpayer is free to activate them without paying any charge.